bertiebertolo/Auto_BLASTp/README.md

      ```bash
      conda activate blastp_env
      ```
-   - After this click select kernel on VS code and select the enviroment that you just created "blatsp_env" as your kernel.
 6. **Required Libraries**: Ensure the following Python libraries are installed in your environment:
    - `os` (standard library, no installation required)
    - `time` (standard library, no installation required)